Program Questions

 This can vary widely, especially when specific schools contract with us for group enrollment in a particular course.
 Last year, the average percentage of females overall was 35 percent.

-Online courses are capped at 35; in-person (residential and commuter) classes are strictly capped at 40.
+Residential and commuter classes are strictly capped at 30.
 The Trading Room has a maximum capacity of 45 seats.
-Each desk offers 3 students to sit together.
+Each desk allows 3 students to sit together.

 The dress code during class sessions is business casual.
 One nice outfit (often a suit or dress) is appropriate for final presentations.
 Residential students may dress more casually outside of class times.